D Ian Allen

 Ian joined Albert Park after leaving school at end of 1955 and rowed junior races during remainder of that season.
 He rowed in one senior 8 race in composite crew stroked by Neville Howell.

 Post Olympic Games - Our first race after the Olympic event was on the same day as the closing ceremony at the Olympics.
 It was The Festival of Tasmania International Rowing Regatta in Launceston.
 We decided to go, and rowed against the Canadian four that had won the coxless four at the Olympics by five lengths.
-We beat them which gave us a bit more confidence after being beaten in Ballarat.
+We beat them by four lengths which gave us a bit more confidence after being beaten in Ballarat.

 Racing successfully in 2004 at the Australian Masters Championships with Banks - Ian in the three seat